ace-of-aces/laravel-image-transform-url/docs/pages/signed-urls.md

 This package provides the option to generate signed URLs for images from specific source directories powered by [Laravel's URL signing feature](https://laravel.com/docs/urls#signed-urls).

-This can be useful for securing access to images that should not be publicly accessible without proper authorization or only in a scaled down version.
+This can be useful for securing access to images that should not be publicly accessible without proper authorization or should only be available in a scaled-down version.

 ::: info
 Signed URLs also ensure that the provided options cannot be modified client-side.
 :::

 ::: warning
-The Signed URL feature does not restrict access to public images.
+The signed URL feature does not restrict access to public images.
 If you want to secure access to images, ensure that the source directories you want signed URLs for are not publicly accessible.
 :::